syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 ## Iterating through table elements

-The following code snippet illustrate how to iterate through the table and apply back color to particular cell.
+The following code example illustrates how to iterate through the table and apply back color to a particular cell.

 {% highlight c# %}
 [C#]